-For the integrity of the meter metrology and to prevent tampering with the transmitter electronics and transducer assemblies, attach security latches to the Shroud covering the transducer assemblies and install security wires on the Transmitter Electronics Enclosure end caps, the Base Enclosure hex head bolts, the Shroud clamps and the shroud latches (see Security seal installation).
+For the integrity of the meter metrology and to prevent tampering with the transmitter electronics and transducer assemblies, attach security latches on the end caps and install security wires on the Transmitter Electronics Enclosure end caps, the Bracket/Cover cap head screws.
+See Sealing the Transmitter Electronics Enclosure and Base enclosure security seals.

-Pour the conduit ports sealing compound according to the customer's requirements (e.g., after approximately one to two weeks of run time).
-Also, see Startup for systems using explosion-proof conduit and see Startup for systems using flame-proof cable.
+Seal the conduit ports with sealing compound according to the customer's requirements (e.g., after approximately one to two weeks of run time).
+Also, see Conduit seals.